Roomba j7+ vs Roborock S8 Pro Ultra: Which Is Better?

 Both handle hard floors easily, but I found the j7+ pulled 15 percent more sand out of our test carpets. iRobot’s dual rubber brushes agitate carpet fibers deeper than the brush system on this specific Roborock configuration.

-App Navigation and Setup — Tie
+App Interface and Setup — Tie

 iRobot OS learns your habits and suggests cleaning times, while Roborock offers faster mapping out of the box.
 You get detailed room-by-room scheduling with both, though Roborock forces you to segment your router to a 2.4GHz network.